-The ape could be understood as human-like, particularly in terms of Darwin’s new theory of evolution, yet inferior to humans.
+The ape could be understood as human-like, particularly in terms of Darwin’s emerging theory of evolution, yet inferior to humans.
 A beast that could encapsulate rough, unsophisticated behavior conveniently attributed to the Irish.
 Ape-like features assigned to the Irish soon became the ideal stereotype to emphasize the perceived beastly and violent nature of the Irish.

 As early as 1842, Punch’s artists “drew on popular notions of physiognomy that the angularity of a face connoted a lower stage of evolutionary development” (Justice 177) and they adopted the practice to depict the Irish consistently in derogatory terms.
 A Frankenstein monster, seen left, represents Catholic political activism and protests for emancipation, home rule and repeal of the British Union.
 Under the leadership of charismatic, nationalist Irish leaders like Daniel O’Connell, Ireland’s Catholic peasants were emboldened to demand change.
 Punch quickly and effectively shut down these aspirations with ridicule.

 Animalistic dehumanization was only one of many techniques designed to oppress the Irish and deny them full, human consideration.
-By regarding the Irish as an “other” the English could justify and guiltlessly ignore the repercussions of their oppression and cruelty toward the Irish.
+By regarding the Irish as an “other” the dominant English society could justify and guiltlessly ignore the repercussions of their oppression and cruelty toward the Irish.
 Watching the Irish starve during the Great Potato Famine Hunger was one manifestation of this belief system.